The information in this article applies to:

 - Drag a rectangular marquee around the entire structure.

-To use the Break Line edit tool, click the edge that you want to break into two segments.
+To use the Add Break edit tool, click the edge that you want to break into two segments.
 Next, click the edit button, then click the edge to create a new corner edit handle at that location and two separate edges on either side of that handle.

 If you click and drag one of the edit handles on either side of the partial break, the edge moves at a right angle to itself and another edge forms, connecting the moved edge with the one on the other side that does not move.